ReneMuala/Meedit/README.md

 ==> close:
 closes the current document.
-If all docs are closed, closesthe program.
+If all docs are closed, closes the program.

 ==> save:
 saves the document.
 If the doc.